forwinder15/learndiesels/content/posts/2019-04-11--the-causes-of-white-smoke-from-a-diesel-and-what-to-look-for/index.md

 ![unsplash.com](./bus.png)

 So, you have some white smoke billowing out of your exhaust.
 What is the cause?
 Maybe you are like me and have to look it up every time.
 No shame here.
-This is the complete guide to white smoke from a diesel.
+The answer is quite simple but the solution might not be.
+Let's look into this issue and figure out whats going on.

 What causes white smoke from a diesel? **White smoke occurs for one of three reasons 1.
 Raw diesel comes through the exhaust completely unburned 2.
 Water entering combustion chamber.
 3. The temperature in the combustion chamber is too low.**